Last Updated on

 So how do you create a personal brand?
 How do you consistently create and publish content that you’re passionate about on your own digital platform?
 Below I’ve outlined seven simple ways to create a remarkable personal brand.

-How to Create a Remarkable Personal Brand
+How to Create Your Own Personal Branding in 2019.

-1. Find your Unique Superpowers
+1. Find your Unique Superpowers.

 Can you say what you’re about in 20 words or less?

 If you can’t, you need to start defining what you’re passionate about and what unique skills you want to share with the world.

 Your unique superpowers are the starting point for your personal brand.
 You have to ask yourself:

 - What do people tell me I’m good at?

 - What is something I’m willing to struggle for?

 - What can I see more clearly than others?